Exabyte-io/documentation/docs/other/faq.md

 ## I don't get it - what is it really?

-OK, the animation below might help demonstrate our vision:
+OK, the animation below might help demonstrate our vision.

 <img data-gifffer="https://exabyte.io/img/iron-man-creates-material.gif">